Validator Slashing

 Different penalties:

 Inactivity Slashing: Validator offline.
-Loses small amount (leak).
-Brings them back online.
+Loses a small amount, which encourages them to come back online.

-Equivocation Slashing: Validator votes for multiple blocks at same height.
-Large slash (full penalty).
+Equivocation Slashing: Validator votes for multiple blocks at the same height.
+This results in a large penalty.

-Correlation Slashing: Validator slash correlates with others.
-Slash larger if many misbehave together.
+Correlation Slashing: Validator slashing correlates with others.
+The penalty is larger if many validators misbehave together.

-Liveness Penalties: Validator doesn't participate.
-Slow leak of stake.
+Liveness Penalties: Validator does not participate.
+There is a slow leak of stake.

-Finality Violations: Validator votes conflicting at same height.
-Severe slash.
+Finality Violations: Validator votes conflicting at the same height.
+This results in a severe penalty.

 Different slashing types address different misbehaviors.